fragglet/WadGadget/src/help/boomref.md

 Notes:

  1. The odc (Open, Delay, Close) and cdo (Close, Delay, Open) kinds use the delay field.
 The o (Open and Stay) and c (Close and Stay) kinds do not.
  2. The precise delay timings in gametics are: 35/150/300/1050
  3. Speed is 2/4/8/16 units per tic

-#### generalized locked doors (1024 types)
+#### Generalized locked doors (1024 types)

     field   description                       NBits    Mask     Shift
     ------------------------------------------------------------------